The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 Secret lagoon Iceland

-I joined a truly fun tour recently, the Golden Circle tour combined with very relaxing floating and massage in a secret lagoon in South Iceland!
+One of the perks of being a travel blogger is joining guided tours and writing about them.
+I joined an enjoyable tour, the Golden Circle tour, combined with a very relaxing float and massage in a secret lagoon in South Iceland!

 I was picked up at the BSÍ, bus terminal in Reykjavík at 2 pm.
 I was expecting a small bus to pick me up, but was delighted to see the luxury jeep that was going to be driving me around for the day :)